Archaeoastronomy: Myth and cosmology

+The Northern Dene peoples of Alaska and northwestern Canada recognize Traveller constellations that incorporate large portions of the night sky.
+These constellations represent a culture hero known as the Traveller who, according to oral tradition, journeyed around the world before his spirit became embodied in the stars.
+The constellations are composed of multiple smaller star groups named using body-part terminology, with the Milky Way identified as the Traveller's trail.
+Knowledge of these constellations is traditionally acquired through personal discovery rather than direct instruction, and they serve roles in navigation, timekeeping, and spiritual practice.

 A more well-known source of constellation myth are the texts of the Greeks and Romans.
 The origin of their constellations remains a matter of vigorous and occasionally fractious debate.

 The loss of one of the sisters, Merope, in some Greek myths may reflect an astronomical event wherein one of the stars in the Pleiades disappeared from view by the naked eye.

-Giorgio de Santillana, professor of the History of Science in the School of Humanities at the Massachusetts Institute of Technology, along with Hertha von Dechend believed that the old mythological stories handed down from antiquity were not random fictitious tales but were accurate depictions of celestial cosmology clothed in tales to aid their oral transmission.
+Giorgio de Santillana, professor of the History of Science in the School of Humanities at the Massachusetts Institute of Technology, and Hertha von Dechend, professor at Goethe University Frankfurt, argued that the old mythological stories handed down from antiquity were not random fictitious tales but were accurate depictions of celestial cosmology clothed in tales to aid their oral transmission.
 The chaos, monsters and violence in ancient myths are representative of the forces that shape each age.
-They believed that ancient myths are the remains of preliterate astronomy that became lost with the rise of the Greco-Roman civilization.
-Santillana and von Dechend in their book Hamlet's Mill, An Essay on Myth and the Frame of Time (1969) clearly state that ancient myths have no historical or factual basis other than a cosmological one encoding astronomical phenomena, especially the precession of the equinoxes.
+They argued that ancient myths are the remains of preliterate, late Neolithic astronomy that was lost.
+Santillana and von Dechend argued in their book Hamlet's Mill: An Essay on Myth and the Frame of Time (1969) that ancient myths have no historical or factual basis other than a cosmological one encoding astronomical phenomena, especially the precession of the equinoxes.
 Santillana and von Dechend's approach is not widely accepted.